DANGEROUS DRUG INTERACTIONS

 3. Statins + Grapefruit Juice — Toxic Drug Levels

-What happens: Grapefruit inhibits the CYP3A4 enzyme in the gut and liver that metabolises many statins (atorvastatin, simvastatin).
-Blocking this enzyme causes statin concentration in the blood to rise severalfold, increasing the risk of muscle damage (rhabdomyolysis).
+What happens: Grapefruit inhibits CYP3A4, an enzyme in the gut and liver that metabolises many statins (atorvastatin, simvastatin).
+Blocking this enzyme can make the concentration of statin in the blood rise severalfold, increasing the risk of muscle damage (rhabdomyolysis).

 Who is at risk: People on statins — millions worldwide take them for high cholesterol.